Bangkok is a thrilling city.

 Best Hostel in Banglamphu: Jam Hostel Bangkok

 With clean rooms and a great location, this hostel is the ideal base for your time in Bangkok.
 It’s close to bars and shops, and its outdoor terrace overlooks the city’s oldest canal.

-Equipped with a self-service kitchen, laundry rooms and a comfortable lounge, this hostel is ideal for guests of all ages and our top pick for where to stay in Bangkok on a budget.
+Equipped with a self-service kitchen, laundry rooms, and a comfortable lounge, this hostel is ideal for guests of all ages and my top pick for where to stay in Bangkok on a budget.

 Best Hotel in Banglamphu: Dewan Bangkok

-The Dewan Hotel is a charming three-star hotel in the centre of Banglamphu.
+The Dewan Hotel is a charming three-star hotel in the center of Banglamphu.
 It is within walking distance of Bangkok’s top tourist attractions as well as bars and restaurants.
 Each room is elegantly decorated and equipped with air conditioning, free wifi, and cable TV.

 Things to See and Do in Banglamphu